bpmct/coder-ecr-sync/README.md

 Workaround to get AWS ECR working in Coder / example of scripting with the [Coder REST API](https://apidocs.coder.com).

 Run this script (in a cron operation) to update your registry in Coder with the latest ECR password.
+It also edits the registry name to include the date, so it is easy to debug if/when the script failed.
+Comment/edit that line to keep your existing registry name.

 ## Context: